farhadi/node-smpp/README.md

 Creates a new PDU object with the specified `command` and `options`.

 `options` is a list of parameters acceptable by the specified `command`.
+The name of the parameters are equivalent to the names specified in SMPP specification v5.0.
+The order of the parameters doesn't matter.
+If you don't specify a required parameter in `options` a default value (usually null or 0 for integers) will be used.

+For the type of the parameters note the following rules:

+* For `Integer` parameters (no matter what the length is) you must specify a value of type `number` in JavaScript.
+* For `Octet-String` and `COctet-String` parameters you can specify either a `Buffer` or a `String`.
+* For the fields that accept SMPP Time Format (`broadcast_end_time`, `schedule_delivery_time`, `validity_period`, `final_date`) you can specify a Javascript Date instance which will be automatically converted to a SMPP absolute time string.
+For relative times you don't need to specify the whole string, specifying a portion of it is enough. for example '0430' will be converted to '000000000430000R'.
+* For `short_message` and `message_payload` fields you can specify a buffer or a string or an object containing `udh` and `message` properties, while `udh` is a buffer and `message` is either a string or a buffer. strings will be automatically encoded using ucs2 or ascii depending on their characters.
+Also `data_coding` (if not specified) will be automatically set to 0x01 or 0x08 for ascii and ucs2 encodings respectively.
+Also UDH indicator bit in `esm_class` is automatically set if `udh` exists.
+* `sm_length` parameter is not needed.
+It will be automatically set depending on the length of the `short_message`.
+* `dest_address` parameter in `submit_multi` operation must be an array of objects containing either `dest_addr_ton`, `dest_addr_npi` and, `destination_addr` properties or `dl_name` property for SME addresses or Distribution Lists respectively.
+* `unsuccess_sme` parameter in `submit_multi_resp` operation must be an array of objects containing `dest_addr_ton`, `dest_addr_npi`, `destination_addr` and,
+`error_status_code` properties.
+* `number_of_dests` and `no_unsuccess` parameters are not needed.
+They will be automatically set depending on the `dest_address` and `unsuccess_sme` parameters respectively.
+* TLV parameters which can be specified multiple times (e.g. `broadcast_area_identifier`), must be specified as an array, even if you want to specifiy just one item.

 #### pdu.isResponse()
 Returns `true` if the pdu is a response pdu, otherwise returns false;